 Administrators are appointed by the Vice Presidents of Academic Affairs, Student Support, or Business Services as stated.

 Staff members are selected by the position they hold in the college, when stated as such under the committee membership; otherwise they are elected by the Classified Senate, or SEIU if within the scope of the collective bargaining, and approved by the President.

+Student members are selected by the Associated Students . . . . ??

-All members of Standing Committees should be appointed by the end of the Spring semester in order for them to take their seats at the start of the academic year.
+All members of Governance Committees should be appointed by the end of the Spring semester in order for them to take their seats at the start of the academic year.

+If a committee is unable to reach quorum due to representatives' absence, the committee co-chair shall inform the Academic Senate President of the committee's inability to conduct business.
+In that case the Academic Senate President shall reach out to the various constituencies whose representatives have been absent for 2 or more meetings, including if relevant the Classified Senate President and the President of the Associated Students.
+The Academic Senate President will inform them of their representatives' absences and request either new representatives be assigned or that the position is declared unfilled so quorum can be obtained

+Governance Committee Operations

+The primary functions of the College Governance Committees are to plan, monitor, and assess initiatives under their stated purview, as outlined in the next section.

+Thus each committee engages in purposeful goal-setting and evaluation processes, as follows:

+Setting the following agenda items for the first meeting of the year-

+Review committee charge

+Review college-wide planning goals related to the committee

+Review prior-year committee goals and achievements

+Set goals for the coming year.

+Forwarding these committee goals to the Academic Senate, the Classified Senate and Associated Students (where appropriate), and the College President.

+Setting the following agenda item for the last meeting of the year-

+Review committee goals and record both achievements and what is as yet to be achieved.

+Forwarding this progress towards the committee goals to the Senates, as appropriate, and the College President.

+Carrying out an assessment of the committee’s effectiveness every two years, and reviewing and if appropriate acting upon the evaluation results.

-College Standing Committees may form a task force to perform particular organizational or data-gathering tasks as needed.
-Membership of a task force is drawn from current members of its parent committee and may include non-committee members as appropriate.
-No authority for recommendations is delegated to the task group by its parent committee except, through its findings, to inform discussions and the crafting of recommendations in the main forum of the College Standing Committee.
+College Governance Committees may form workgroups to perform particular organizational or data-gathering tasks as needed.
+Membership of a workgroup is drawn from current members of its parent committee and may include non-committee members as appropriate.
+No authority for recommendations is delegated to the workgroup by its parent committee except, through its findings, to inform discussions and the crafting of recommendations in the main forum of the College Governance Committee.

-The primary functions of the College Standing Committees are to plan, monitor, and assess initiatives under their stated purview.
-All meetings of the College Standing Committees are conducted under the Brown Act.
+All meetings of the College Governance Committees are conducted under the Brown Act.
+All communications and records of the Governance Committees must be Americans with Disability Act (ADA) compliant.

+Governance Committee Recommendations

 Recommendations developed by governance groups must flow through on-campus processes in the prescribed sequence as delineated in the timeline/sequence for key college decisions referenced in Chapter 3.
-The College Standing Committees make recommendations to the College President only after following the on-campus process in the prescribed sequence before being forwarded to the College President.
+The College Governance Committees make recommendations to the College President only after following the on-campus process in the prescribed sequence before being forwarded to the College President.

 The College President reviews the process and the recommendations, and either returns the recommendation for further consideration by the governance group or directs implementation of the recommendation.
 If the College President’s decision differs from the formal recommendation, the President’s final decision is communicated in writing, and includes the rationale for the final decision.
 When a recommendation has District-wide impact, the College President forwards the recommendation for review by the Chancellor.